marcelenzoholzer/PortfolioProjects/README.md

 # Portfolio Projects
 In this directory you will find the portfolio projects I created to showcase my R and Python skills.

-Results of the projects (e.g. graphs) are saved in the "issues" section of this repository, a link will also be provided at the end of each file or notebook.
+Results of the projects (e.g. graphs) are saved in the "issues" section of this repository.
+A link will also be provided at the end of each file or notebook.

 At the moment, only one Python Project is online.
 However, I will continuously update this repository whenever I finish a new project.